 The cities I have enjoyed most are Tokyo and Hong Kong, due to my passion for skyscrapers and modern and futuristic looking urban spaces.
 But these days I also enjoy very much to photograph my hometown of Bilbao in Basque Country, with all its new architectural projects and the Guggenheim museum, which is one of my favorite buildings in the world.

-Are there any special photography or editing techniques you tend to use for most of your photos?
+Are there any special techniques you tend to use for most of your photos?

 I don't think I use any special techniques.
 I do have a few of my own tricks and I also enjoy experimenting and trying new ways of shooting, specially at night.